 In today’s article, we’ll tell you what some of the benefits of applesauce are, so take note!

 Apples are among the healthiest fruits in the world, so it’s a good idea to eat them in general.
-In addition to enjoying one raw (with or without the peel, depending on your preference) or roasted, there’s almost certainly a recipe that’s been handed down in your family for generations: applesauce.
+In addition to enjoying one raw (with or without the peel, depending on your preference) or baked, there’s another great way to eat them: applesauce.

-This typical dish for children is easy to make and the best part is that it preserves all the benefits and nutrients of the apple.
+This typical dish for children is easy to make.
+Meanwhile, best part is that it preserves all the benefits and nutrients of the apple.
 It’s packed with antioxidants, flavonoids, and vitamins.

-Applesauce is able to reduce your risk of cardiovascular disease or cancer (including chronic diseases), for example.
-That’s why it’s a good idea for adults to eat it too.
+Applesauce is able to reduce your risk of cardiovascular disease and cancer, among other benefits.
+That’s why it’s a good idea for adults to eat it, too.